The Importance of Branding for Your Business

 - Design: Your website should feature an inviting design – one that is both attractive and highly functional.
 This doesn’t mean you need to spend an inordinate amount of money making it as polished as a work of art, just that it should be as visually appealing and easily as possible within the limits of your budget.
 Think of your website as if it were a retail location your customers visit which you would want to make as comfortable and inviting as possible to ensure repeated and lengthy visits.

-- Logo or Icon: In a world where advertising space is at a premium, a compact logo or icon representing your company is an invaluable aid to building a brand.
+- Logo or Icon: In a world where advertising space is at a premium, a compact logo or icon representing your company is invaluable.
 Whatever image or design you choose to serve this purpose, make sure that it is a memorable one.
 Whether it is richly coloured or features a stark design, the important point is that it stands out and is easily recognisable to consumers.

-- Slogan: A catchy or memorable slogan is indispensable in helping build a brand.
+- Slogan: A catchy or memorable slogan is indispensable.
 If you think of some of the biggest brands in the world, their slogans immediately come to my mind.
-For example, Nike’s “just do it” or “don’t leave home without it” from American Express are easily memorable phrases that help both brands stay connected with their customers.
+For example, Nike’s “just do it” or “don’t leave home without it” from American Express are easily memorable phrases that help both companies stay connected with their customers.
 Any slogan associated with your brand should be designed with a similar objective.

-- Outreach material: Creating and distributing content describing your company and its products is an important step in building your brand.
+- Outreach material: Creating and distributing content describing your company and its products is another important step.
 There are a whole host of ways of accomplishing this, including writing blog posts, especially in the context of a content marketing campaign, search engine marketing (SEM), and social media marketing.
 While content in the form of blogs or other written material is by nature more extensive than a slogan or tagline describing your company, it should still attempt to be concise and direct in describing your company and its value proposition.
 Keep your message and tone of voice uniform across all media sources to ensure that a consistent message is transmitted to your audience over time.
 This will help prevent any confusion over your company’s mission, vision or the products it provides.

 Branding and URL

-Branding is especially important when it comes to ecommerce, as the newness of the medium means that customers are more apt to purchase goods from companies with whose brand they are familiar.
-If you are able to establish your brand firmly in the minds of your customers, they are likely to think of it when searching for the type of products your business sells on the web.
+This is especially important when it comes to ecommerce, as the newness of the medium means that customers are more apt to purchase goods from companies with whose names they are familiar.
+If you are able to establish your company's name and / or brand firmly in the minds of your customers, they are likely to think of it when searching for the type of products your business sells on the web.
 If your domain name is aligned with your brand, it can lead to increased sales conversions by directing more visitors to your site.

 What’s in a Logo?